 Women empowerment can be referred to as equality or free from discrimination.

-There should not be a set notion of girls cannot play a certain sport like basketball because it’s a man’s game which is very regressive and wrong.
+There should not be a set notion that girls cannot play a certain sport like basketball because it’s a man’s game which is very regressive and wrong.

 There are so many women who are reduced to just being fit to work in the kitchen and not outside homes.